 Today’s post on how to do a social media cleanse is a bit out of the ordinary for me, but I think you’ll all understand.
-Last weekend, my sister looked at my Instagram feed and told me flat out that she’d be bored with my feed.
-And without skipping a beat, I said “I usually am too.”
-I’ve been thinking about that a lot this week and how a form of entertainment for me and something that I have complete control over isn’t really that much fun anymore.
+Last weekend, my sister looked at my Instagram home feed and told me flat out that she’d be bored with my feed.
+Without skipping a beat, I said “I usually am too.”
+I’ve been thinking about that a lot this week.
+It’s interesting how a form of entertainment for me and something that I have complete control over isn’t really that much fun anymore.
 So I set out to make it better…

 Recently, it’s come to my attention how much I and we (in general) have followed social media accounts and subscribed to emails.
 While I’ve gotten carried away on some social media platforms, my safe space has always been Instagram (and now snapchat as well).
 I keep the number of accounts I follow to a minimum, so that I can still enjoy my feed.
-When Instagram announced a new algorithm last month, part of their justification for doing so was that most users only see 70% of the content in the their feed, which shocked me – people are following so many accounts, they just can’t see it all.
+Instagram announced a new algorithm last month.
+Part of their justification for doing so is that most users only see 70% of the content in the their feed, which shocked me.
+People are following so many accounts, they just can’t see it all.

 On a similar but, in my opinion, simpler note, I’ve been unsubscribing from mailing lists.
 Every morning, I check my email on my phone and mass delete all the advertisement emails without opening them up.
 I often think I should unsubscribe but don’t want to on my phone (weak reasoning, I know).
-This week, however, I took the extra step to remove myself from newsletters and advertising from stores I don’t shop at frequently.
+This week, however, I took some extra steps.
+These include removing myself from newsletters and advertising from stores I don’t shop at frequently.
 When I realized I’d gotten on the list for PBTeen (likely because we registered at Pottery Barn for our wedding last year), I knew my life was going to be simpler.

-Digital and social media are amazing phenomenons and I have no intention of leaving any of my platforms soon, but we have to be proactive about how we engage with it, so that we aren’t bored and immune to the content.
+Digital and social media are amazing phenomena.
+And I have no intention of leaving any of my platforms soon.
+But we have to be proactive about how we engage.
+We just can’t be bored and immune to the content.